curious-containers/curious-containers.github.io/_docs/1040-container-images.md

 permalink: /docs/container-images
 ---

-The following sections show how to prepare a container image, for the two container engines `docker` and `nvidia-docker`.
+The following sections show how to prepare a Docker container image for RED.

 ## Docker